VictorCodebase/Calculator-for-Desktop/README.md

 ## Contact

-For any inquiries or questions, please contact [your-email-address].
+For any inquiries or questions, please contact victorkithinji@outlook.com.

 ##Screen shots
 ## #1!